BardicDefense/purple-hack/README.md

   4, the animal becomes your companion.
 Once a connection is established, the companion follows you everywhere, understands basic commands, and fights to the death to defend you.
-- **Anointed**: You are zealous for your god or extra-planar benefactor.
+- **Anointed**: You are zealous for your God and a saint whose particular patronage you choose.
 Spells or effects that would target supernatural creatures aligned with your patron also affect you.
   - You lose access to the usual arcane spell list and instead gain access to the holy spell list.
 You do not need a spellbook, and instead pray daily for spells, choosing from all the spells available to you each day.
 You must carry a holy symbol and hold it to cast your spells.
   - Gain access to the Turn Undead spell, but as a once-per-Turn ability that does not consume any spell slots.
-  - Gain the "Laying on hands" ability, a healing touch once per day that heals HP equal to your level.
+  - Gain the "Laying on Hands" ability, a healing touch once per day that heals HP equal to your Level.
 - **Conditioning**: Gain +2 to a chosen ability score.
 This feat can be taken only once for a given ability score.
 - **Fieldcraft**: Gain +1 Constitution.
-Pick two broad terrain types (forest, desert, swamps, jungle, tundra, mountains, etc.).
-In these terrain types, your difficulties for tasks such as stealth, perception, tracking, and concealing tracks are lowered by 1, and you:
+Pick two broad terrain types (forest, hills, plains, desert, swamps, jungle, tundra, mountains, etc.).
+In these terrain types, you gain a +1 on tasks such as stealth, perception, tracking, and concealing tracks, and you:
-  - Heal +2 HP per day, and still heal even if marching in terrain that normally prevents such.
+  - Heal at least 2 HP per night if you get a good night's sleep, and still heal even if marching in terrain that normally prevents such.
   - Lower your Survival and Tracking Skill Targets by 1.
+  - You're less likely to be surprised in your chosen terrain
 - **Lockpicking**: Gain +1 Dexterity.
-You have the tools and expertise to pick locks; add -2 to the Lockpicking Skill Target (or start at 4 if the Skill is not already acquired).
+You have the tools and expertise to pick locks; add -2 to the Lockpicking Skill Target (or start at 4 if the Skill is not already acquired), and add a +1 to your Perception checks to notice trapped locks.
 - **Tough**: Your hit die is one die higher (i.e. a warrior will use a d10, and a mage will use a d8).
+If you take this feat later than 1st Level, reroll your current hit dice with the new hit die size, and take whichever maximum hit point total is higher.
 - **Undead Slayer**: Gain a +1 Attack bonus and +1 weapon die of damage against undead monsters.
 Your attacks harm undead monsters that can normally only be harmed by magical or silver weapons, even when not wielding a weapon of the